mercylyn/mprogproject/PROCESS.md

 # 11-06-2018
 * Continued with the design of the index page and made place for the chart
 * Worked on the stacked bar chart: converting data to fit to stack

+# 12-06-2018
+* decided to use a grouped bar chart for the albums and singles over the years in the chart
+* try to convert the data for the grouped bar chart to work